 The \$11 million increase in synthetic fuel income from continuing operations to \$107 million in 2004 from \$96 million in the prior year is primarily due to slightly higher production in 2004.
 Gains and other income of \$28 million represents net earn-out payments received.
 In addition, equity losses of \$28 million include net earn-out payments made of \$6 million.
 Minority interest increased from an expense of \$55 million in 2003 to a benefit of \$40 million in 2004, primarily as a result of the change in the ownership structure of the synthetic fuel joint ventures following our sale of 50 percent of our interest in the joint ventures.
 Minority interest for 2003 reflected our partner's share of the synthetic fuel operating losses and its share of the associated tax benefit, along with its share of the tax credits from the June 21, 2003, sale date through the put option's expiration date.
-For 2004, minority interest reflected our partner's share of the synthetic fuel losses from March 26, 2004, when we began consolidating the ventures due to the adoption of FIN 46(R), through year-end.
+For 2004, minority interest reflected our partner's share of the adoption of FIN 46(R), through year-end.